Cyaxares II: Debate about existence of Cyaxares II

 Cyaxares II figures prominently in Xenophon’s Cyropaedia.
 In contrast, he is absent from the Histories of Herodotus, which leaves no place for Cyaxares II.
 Herodotus says the Median king Astyages had no son, and that his successor as king of both Media and Persia was Cyrus the Great.
 The modern consensus of historians agrees with Herodotus.
 John Whitcomb wrote that Xenophon's Cyaxares II "was a mere figment of the imagination."

 From at least the time of Jerome until the 19th century, many writers, both Jewish and Christian, accepted the existence of Cyaxares II.
 He was regarded as the king of Media at the end of the Neo-Babylonian Empire in the biblical commentaries of John Calvin, Adam Clarke, Keil and Delitzsch, and Lange.
 In Lange's commentary, Otto Zöckler named Gesenius, Hengestenberg, and other more recent writers who equated Cyaxares II with Daniel's Darius the Mede.
 These commentaries noted similarities between Cyaxares II as portrayed by Xenophon and what may be inferred about Darius the Mede from the sparse statements about him in the Book of Daniel.
 In their view, the difference in name could be explained by the fact that kings at that time—including Artaxerxes I, Darius II, Artaxerxes III, and Darius III—had a throne name in addition to their personal name.
-In the case of Cyaxares II, Harpocration and Berossus were cited as evidence showing that the throne name of Cyaxares II was Darius.
-Regarding correlations between Cyaxares and Darius the Mede, Zöckler wrote, "the account given by Xenophon regarding Cyaxares so fully agrees with the narrative of Daniel regarding Darius the Mede, that, as Hitzig confesses, 'the identity of the two is beyond a doubt.'"
+In the case of Cyaxares II, Harpocration and Berossus were cited as evidence showing that the throne name of Cyaxares II was Darius the Mede.
+Regarding correlations between Cyaxares II and Darius the Mede, Zöckler wrote, "the account given by Xenophon regarding Cyaxares II so fully agrees with the narrative of Daniel regarding Darius the Mede, that, as Hitzig confesses, 'the identity of the two is beyond a doubt.'"